covidsafewatch/website/input/senate-submissions/mass-untargeted-spamming-of-sms-to-install-covidsafe.md

 >>
 >> "They've got no way of knowing if the app is installed or not - they are essentially sending an SMS to every mobile phone number in Australia that you should download the app.
 >>
->> "It's like spam in your junk box - it's an SMS advertisement that the government is sending to everyone."
+>> "It's like spam in your junk box - it's an SMS advertisement that the government is sending to everyone"

 <?# Twitter 1257164020865314816 /?
 <?# Twitter 1257169760128655361 /?>